 All persons seeking to attend and participate in a general meeting by way of electronic facility or facilities shall be responsible for maintaining adequate facilities to enable them to do so.
 Subject only to the requirement for the chair to adjourn a general meeting in accordance with the provisions of Article 41.2, any inability of a person or persons to attend or participate in a general meeting by way of electronic facility or facilities shall not invalidate the proceedings of that meeting.

-Nothing in these Articles authorises or allows a general meeting to be held exclusively on an electronic basis.

 41.